 Finding a Top Financial Advisor in Chicago

 There’s no shortage of financial advisor firms in Chicago.
 But that can make it tough to figure out which firm is right for you.
 SmartAsset spent dozens of hours researching to narrow it down to this list of Chicago’s top 10 firms.
 To figure out which financial advisor best fits your needs there are several things to consider, including account minimum, fee structure, certifications and specialties, all of which we’ve laid out in the charts and tables below.
+To find an individual advisor, use SmartAsset’s financial advisor matching tool, which will pair you up with financial advisors near you based on your needs.
+For information on every advisor in your area, explore SmartAdvisor Match.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|